Spoffy/Zombies-and-Demons-Vietnam/README.md

 These zombies should behave identically to Ryan's zombies (except where "No brain" zombies are used, see below).

+> **Important note**: A small number of units are intentionally omitted out of respect for the real-life veterans involved in with S.O.G.
+Prairie Fire.
+Please do not re-add them.

 **This mod is functional, but unfinished and still in development**